WolfieEngine/CSE380-HW4-S24-SOLUTION/README.md

 For this assignment, you will create a custom tilemap using the [Tiled](https://www.mapeditor.org/) level editor and the custom tileset you made in part 1.
 The tilemap I created for the assignment is 64x64 tiles where each tile is 8x8 pixels.

 The only constraint on the tilemap is that you should have at least two tile layers called "Floor" and "Wall".
 The wall layer must have a boolean property called `Collidable` set to `true`.
 The collidable property tells Wolfie2d's physics system that objects in the game world should collide with this layer of the tilemap.

+> When you create your tilemaps, you'll also most likely have to update the positions of the enemies and the items around the map.

 ## Part 3 - Pathfinding with A*
 In this homework assignment, you will have to use A* to construct paths for your AI.
 The paths you construct for your AI should be returned from the `buildPath(to: Vec2, from: Vec2)` method of the `AstarStrategy` class (shown below).